Endran/MiniReactor/README.md

 ## Examples

-See <insert link> for various exampels on how to use MiniReactor.
+See [MiniReactorExamples](https://github.com/Endran/MiniReactorExamples) for various exampels on how to use MiniReactor.
 Below is an example with Spring:

 ```
 @Configuration